kamranahmedse/gulp-css-tailor/README.md

 gulp.task('tailor', function () {

-  // Process all the HTML files in a chose any files that you want gulp.src('templates/**/*.html')
+  // Process all the HTML files in templates dir gulp.src('templates/**/*.html')
     .pipe(tailor({
         filename: 'tailored.css',  // Name of the file that will be generated [default: 'tailored.css']